shultzc/SQSFraction/README.md

 SQSFraction is a class that can act as a model object for fractions (i.e. rational numbers).
-In addition to the usual expected arithmetic operations (e.g. addition, multiplication), it also supports the generation of fractions from arbitrary decimals with arbitrary (within limits of precision).
+In addition to the usual expected arithmetic operations (e.g. addition, multiplication), it also supports the generation of fractions from arbitrary decimals with arbitrary precision (within limits of the architecture).

 Requirements